GluuFederation/flex/admin-ui/docs/recipes.md

 const audit = createSuccessAuditInit(auditContext)
 ```

-Most plugins already have a `useXxxAudit` hook — reuse it instead of hand-wiring.
+Most plugins already have a `useXxxAudit` hook.
+Reuse it instead of hand-wiring.

 ## Add a constant